Mr7F/sublime-odoo/readme.md

 </p>

 ## Commands
-Please install [fd-find](https://github.com/sharkdp/fd) and [ripgrep](https://github.com/BurntSushi/ripgrep) to use most of commands (they are use instead of slow python code to get the list of modules, list of models, etc)
+Please install [ripgrep](https://github.com/BurntSushi/ripgrep) to use most of commands (they are use instead of slow python code to get the list of modules, list of models, etc)

-> sudo apt install ripgrep fd-find
+> sudo apt install ripgrep

 You can automatically create Python inherit, JS component, search a view and overwrite it, etc
 <p align="center">